edgenai/edgen/README.md

 - [x] **Model Caching**: ⚡Edgen caches foundational models locally, so 1 model can power hundreds of different apps - users don't need to download the same model multiple times.
 - [x] **OpenAI Compliant API**: ⚡Edgen is a drop-in replacement for OpenAI.

 ⚡Edgen lets you use GenAI in your app, completely **locally** on your user's devices, for **free** and with **data-privacy**.
-It's easy to replace OpenAI's API, supports various functions like text and image generation, speech-to-text, and text-to-speech, and works on Windows, Linux, and MacOS.
+It's a drop-in replacement for OpenAI (it uses the a compatible API), supports various functions like text and image generation, speech-to-text, and text-to-speech, and works on Windows, Linux, and MacOS.

 ### Endpoints